chamburr/twilight-dispatch/README.md

 Gateway events are forwarded to and from RabbitMQ.

 To receive events, connect to a channel `gateway`.
-The decoded and decompressed events from Discord gateway will be available in the message queue.
+The decoded and decompressed dispatch events from Discord gateway will be available in the message queue.
 You should consume the events and send an ack in response before processing it.

 To send events to the gateway, connect to a channel `gateway.send`, then publish a message such as the following.
 Note that the outer most `op` is not the Discord gateway OP code.
 The only option for